 Testing Your Language Understanding App

 It’s simple to test your public AI service.
-In the “Resources and Keys” section of the “Publish app” page, click on the “Endpoint” link.
-This opens a new browser tab with the query URL pre-set.
-By default, you see an empty response.
+In the “Azure Resources” section of the “Manage” page, click on the button to copy the example query URL.
+Open this URL in a new browser tab.
+By default, the likelihood of the intents should be very low.

 Keep in mind that you’re directly editing a URI here, so be careful with special characters.
 To quickly convert a string to a properly URL encoded variant, check out the w3schools tool.